gadenbuie/metathis/cran-comments.md

-This is a re-submission to remove a folder that was included by accident that cause the pre-check to fail.
+This is a re-submission to remove a folder that was included by accident and that caused the pre-check to fail.

 Original submission notes: